Chime Bank vs. Current Bank - Which is Better?

-Meanwhile with Chime Bank not only do they have a great $50 sign-up bonus, but it’s very easy to get — all you have to do is sign up and switch a recurring direct-deposit (such as from your employer) to your new Chime account.
-It has to be $200 or more and done within the first 45 days of you opening the account — once you receive it you should receive $50 the following day so long as you signed up through someone’s promotional link.
+Meanwhile with Chime Bank they also offer a $50 to $100 sign-up bonus — all you have to do is sign up using a current chime members promotional link and switch a recurring direct-deposit (such as from your employer) to your new Chime account.
+It has to be $200 or more and done within the first 45 days of you opening the account — once you receive it you should receive $50 (or $100, depends on current promotion) the following day so long as you signed up through a special promotional link like that one.
 You can read more in detail about the promotions Chime offers on this page of our website.

-This may sound like a silly question to some people — but here at GreeneryFinancial we don’t trust most banks — Despite this we’d say both Current Bank and Chime are banks we aren’t worried about keeping some cash in — we don’t think either bank will go bankrupt anytime soon or really ever for that matter, as they don’t engage in risky practices most financial institutions partake in.
+This may sound like a silly question to some people — but here at GreeneryFinancial we don’t trust most banks — Despite this we’d say both Current and Chime are bank-like entities that we aren’t worried about keeping some cash in — we don’t think either will go bankrupt anytime soon or really ever for that matter, as they don’t engage in risky practices most financial institutions partake in.

-They’re both of course legitimate banks and have FDIC-insurance to cover deposits, so they’re as good as any banks — but in our view a little bit safer — if we had to crown a winner we’d choose Chime, as they’re larger and seem to have better customer service and reviews than Current.
+They’re both of course legitimate and have FDIC-insurance to cover deposits, so they’re as good as any banks — but in our view a little bit safer — if we had to crown a winner we’d choose Current, as they seem to have been expanding more and more as well as the better customer service in our experience lately.

 What Advantages does Current have over Chime?

-Current simply doesn’t have anything that really differentiates it’s self from other no-fee banks — the only thing Current has that Chime does not is gas hold refunds, but honestly that shouldn’t be a deciding factor for anyone, and beyond that Current is just a below-average low/no-fee bank option for folks looking for an online bank.
+Current doesn’t have many other things that really differentiates it’s self from other no-fee banks — the only other thing Current has that Chime does not is gas hold refunds — everything else is more or less identical to Chime, as they’ve very similar platforms.